berndporr/engzee_ecg_detector/README.md

 engzee.detect(a);
 ```

-This will then call the heartrate callback whenever a
+This will then call the callback whenever a
 new heartrate is available.

 # Credit

 Bernd Porr